carolynvs/drakespec/drake-dsl.md

 ## Top-Level Fields

-This section describes the top-level fields of a `Drakefile.yaml`, including valid use of each field by pipeline producers and correct interpretation and use of each field by DrakeSpec-compliant executors and other consumers.
+This section describes the top-level fields of a `Drakefile.yaml`, including valid use of each field by producers and correct interpretation and use of each field by DrakeSpec-compliant executors and other consumers.

-Pipeline producers MUST utilize fields only as prescribed in order to define DrakeSpec-compliant pipelines.
+Producers MUST utilize fields only as prescribed in order to define DrakeSpec-compliant jobs and/or pipelines.
 The Drake DSL reserves all undocumented fields for future use.
-As such, pipeline producers MUST NOT utilize any as-yet-undefined fields.
+As such, producers MUST NOT utilize any as-yet-undefined fields.

-DrakeSpec-compliant pipeline consumers MUST interpret fields only as prescribed and MUST proactively reject all invalid `Drakefile.yaml` during parsing or validation.
-DrakeSpec-compliant pipeline executors MUST NOT execute any actions prescribed by jobs and/or pipelines defined within an invalid `Drakefile.yaml`.
+DrakeSpec-compliant consumers MUST interpret fields only as prescribed and MUST reject all invalid and/or unsupported `Drakefile.yaml` during parsing or validation and MUST report that rejection through any implementation-defined means, which could include, for example, output or system logs.

+DrakeSpec-compliant executors MUST NOT execute any jobs or pipelines defined within an invalid or unsupported `Drakefile.yaml`.

-### uri
+### `specUri`

-__Field name:__ `uri`<br/>
+__Field name:__ `specUri`<br/>
 __Field type:__ `string`<br/>
 __Required:__ Y<br/>
 __Allowed values:__ `github.com/lovethedrake/drakespec`<br/>

-Because it is an open specification, the DrakeSpec's authors acknowledge that it could, realistically, be forked in the future.
-In anticipation of that possibility, pipeline producers MUST utilize the top-level `uri` field with a value of `github.com/lovethedrake/drakespec` to explicitly denote compliance with the DrakeSpec (as opposed to compliance with one of its forks).
+Producers MUST populate the top-level `specUri` field with the value `github.com/lovethedrake/drakespec` to explicitly signal compliance with the DrakeSpec (as opposed to a future, hypothetical fork of the specification).

-If a `Drakefile.yaml` omits the `uri` field or utilizes it with a value other than `github.com/lovethedrake/drakespec`, DrakeSpec-compliant pipeline consumers MUST proactively reject it during parsing or validation.
-DrakeSpec-compliant pipeline executors MUST NOT execute any actions prescribed by jobs and/or pipelines defined within such a `Drakefile.yaml`.
+If the `specUri` field is left undefined or contains a value other than `github.com/lovethedrake/drakespec`, DrakeSpec-compliant consumers MUST reject it during parsing or validation and MUST report that rejection through any implementation-defined means, which could include, for example, output or system logs.

-### version
+### `specVersion`

-__Field name:__ `version`<br/>
+__Field name:__ `specVersion`<br/>
 __Field type:__ `string`<br/>
 __Required:__ Y<br/>
 __Allowed values:__ `vX.Y.Z`

-Because the DrakeSpec authors anticipate the specification evolving over time, with a succession of semantically versioned releases, pipeline producers MUST utilize the top-level `version` field to explicitly denote compliance with a given version of the DrakeSpec.
+Producers MUST populate the top-level `specVersion` field with a value that claims compliance with a specific version of the DrakeSpec.
+Because the DrakeSpec authors anticipate the specification evolving over time, with a succession of semantically versioned releases, this requirement helps mitigate the possibility of any DrakeSpec compliant consumer attempting to consume a `Drakefile.yaml` that it cannot support.

-If a `Drakefile.yaml` omits the `version` field or utilizes it with a value denoting either an older or newer version of the specification than a DrakeSpec-compliant pipeline consumer is able to support, that consumer MUST proactively reject it during parsing or validation.
-DrakeSpec-compliant pipeline executors MUST NOT execute any actions prescribed by jobs and/or pipelines defined within such a `Drakefile.yaml`.
+If the `specVersion` field is left undefined or contains a value claiming compliance with an older or newer version of the specification than a DrakeSpec-compliant consumer is able to support, that consumer MUST reject it during parsing or validation and MUST report that rejection through any implementation-defined means, which could include, for example, output or system logs.

-Note that DrakeSpec-compliant pipeline consumers MUST accept a `Drakefile.yaml`'s claim of being compliant with a given version of the DrakeSpec at face value.
-This is to say, if a `Drakefile.yaml` indicated compliance with a newer version, unsupported by the consumer, but incidentally did not leverage any newer Drake DSL features unsupported by the consumer, the consumer MUST still reject such a `Drakefile.yaml` as unsupported.
-DrakeSpec-compliant pipeline executors MUST NOT make a "best effort" to execute the pipelines defined within such a `Drakefile.yaml`.

 ### jobs